Dust in the Sun: Synopsis

-Justin Bayard, a Northern Territory policeman, is escorting an aboriginal warrior, Emu Foot, to Alice Springs to be tried for a tribal killing.
-They are attacked by some Aborigines and forced to take refuge at an isolated cattle station.
-Julie, the bored wife of the station owner Tad Kirkbridge, sets Emu Foot free and is later murdered.
-Bayard romances stockman's daughter Chris.
-Emu Foot is killed by aboriginals and Bayard exposes Julie's murderer.
+Justin Bayard, a Northern Territory policeman, is escorting an Aboriginal warrior, Emu Foot, to Alice Springs to be tried for a tribal killing.
+They are attacked by some Aboriginals and Emu Fut saves Bayard's life.

+They are forced to take refuge at an isolated cattle station, run by Tad Kirkbridge, who is married to Julie.
+The workers there include a foreman, and Spider, an Aboriginal stockrider.